rust-lang/rust/doc/tutorial-borrowed-ptr.md

 let on_the_stack: Point = Point {x: 3.0, y: 4.0};
 ~~~

-This results in a by-value variable.
-As a consequence, we had to
+This declaration means that code can only pass `Point` by value to other
-explicitly take the address of `on_the_stack` to get a borrowed
+functions.
+As a consequence, we had to explicitly take the address of
-pointer.
-Sometimes however it is more convenient to move the &
+`on_the_stack` to get a borrowed pointer.
+Sometimes however it is more
-operator into the definition of `on_the_stack`:
+convenient to move the & operator into the definition of `on_the_stack`:

 ~~~
 # struct Point {x: float, y: float}